 And remember to keep the fun going by carving your own freshly picked pumpkin!

 Halloween is taking over across the country as Halloween experiences are popping up to make the midterm an exciting adventure for kids and adults alike.

-Tayto Park has some special events for kids as they cross paths searching for items in hidden locations.
-Various dates October 15th, 6th, 22nd, 23rd, 29th – 2nd November to book.
+Emerald Park has some special events for kids as they cross paths searching for items in hidden locations.
+Various dates October 14th, 15th, 21st, 22nd, 28th, 29th, 30th and 31st October – 1st November to book.

 Halloween at Luggwoods in Dublin

 Luggwoods, nestled in the Dublin mountains, is once again opening the woodland to a spectacular Halloween event for the whole family.
 With Hooky Spooky characters along the woodland trail, you are guaranteed to meet the Luggwoods witch who may have a trick or treat in store for you.